 A busy morning at La Marzocco Cafe, Seattle.
 Credit: Ana Valencia

-Of course, there’s much more to being a barista than these technical skills.
+Of course, there’s much more to serving customers and preparing coffee than mastering important barista techniques.
 Customer service, teamwork, dedication, flexibility, coping with high-pressure situations… Being a barista is a rewarding but demanding job.

 Master these skills, however, and you’re on your way to being an excellent barista.